vanvalenlab/deepcell-label/documentation/ARCHITECTURE.md

     - `editDivisionsMachine`
     - each of these spawn actors for the tools it manages, and the tool actors send events to a label machine (e.g. `cellMachine`) to edit the labels

-#### Labeled data
+#### Labels

-These state machine hold the labels and manage the logic to edit the labels.
+These state machines hold the labels and manage the logic that edit labels.

-- arrays
+- `arraysMachine`
   - manages the raw image arrays and the segmentation images
   - spawns `segmentApiMachine` that communicates with the segmentation editing API on the Flask backend
-- cells
+- `cellsMachine`
   - manages the cells and how to edite them
   - edits the cells on `DELETE`, `SWAP`, `REPLACE`, and `NEW` events
-- divisions
+- `divisionsMachine`
   - manage the divisions and how to edit them
   - edits the divisions on `ADD_DAUGHTER` and `REMOVE_DAUGHTER` events
   - updates divisions to stay in sync with cells when receiving `DELETE`, `SWAP`, `REPLACE`, and `NEW` events
-- spots
+- `spotsMachine`
   - manages the spots labels
   - no spots editing implemented yet

 #### Data management

-There are
+These state machines provide additional infrastructure to record changes to labels.

-- undo
+- `undoMachine`
+  - spawns `uiHistoryMachine` and `labelsHistoryMachine` to save and restore state
+  - tracks how many label edits have been done, undone, and redone
+  - see [undo](#undo) below for more details
-- idb (IndexedDB)
+- `idbMachine`
+  - spawns `idbWebWorker` in a web worker to interact with IndexedDB off of the main thread
-- export
+- `exportMachine`
+  - sends project data to the backend to be repackaged and exported

 ##### Undo